 After the Fact: Files, WiFi, and Support

 The other half of any shoot is the time spent back at the studio, editing the results and preparing for public consumption.
 Thanks to my love affair with the X100S, I’ve gotten used to processing X-Trans files.

 Like any files, Fuji’s have their quirks.
-For instance, I’ve learned to keep noise reduction at its minimum value of -2 to preserve details, and (thanks to a very helpful article by Pete Bridgwood) I discovered that it was possible to improve the sharpness of X-Trans files way beyond what I was used to by cranking the detail slider in Lightroom higher than I ever could with my Canon files.
+For instance, I’ve learned to keep noise reduction at its minimum value of -2 to preserve details, and (thanks to a helpful tip from Pete Bridgwood) I discovered that it was possible to improve the sharpness of X-Trans files way beyond what I was used to by cranking the detail slider in Lightroom higher than I ever could with my Canon files.

 In fact, it’s pretty clear to me now that Fuji’s X-Trans sensor produces much better files than my 5D does.
 Not only that, but the dynamic range on offer means I never have to worry about getting the tonal balance I want, or losing accidentally-blown highlights, or having to correct wildly inaccurate colour balance.

 The entire development process goes by much faster, and I’m grateful for the time saved.

 Another interesting shortcut is the ability to beam photos off of the camera using the WiFi functionality.
 This isn’t new technology, but having never had a camera with it before I admit to being a bit starstruck.

 The feature works as you’d expect, allowing you to send one or more photos straight to a smartphone/tablet for editing or posting to social media accounts.
 You can even specify whether or not the files are resized (in case you have an older device that can’t handle the full 16MP JPGs).